Are you struggling with debt?

 Most often it’s not because we don’t know any better or don’t have the ability to understand the mathematics behind money.
 Rather, it’s a function of how we view or perceive the whole process of getting out of debt.

-If you’re struggling with your personal finances it can be an emotional roller coaster.
+If you’re struggling with your finances it can be an emotional roller coaster.
 Stress, anxiety, fear, frustration can lead to exhaustion – it can be a mental whirlwind.
-The negative emotions can have a serious impact on how we view our environment at any one time – how we view our reality.
+The negative emotions can have a serious impact on how we view our environment at any one time, how we view our reality.

 Looking back is the process of continually beating ourselves up over and over again because of the debt or the situation we have put ourselves in.
 It’s always looking at the past.
-They say hindsight is 20/20, and nowhere is it more prominent than with our personal finances.
-In our mind we go through all of the “what-if” scenarios of how things would have been different if we would have just done things differently.
+They say hindsight is 20/20 and nowhere is it more prominent than with our personal finances.
+In our mind we go through all of the “shouldn’t have” or “I wish” scenarios of how things would have been different if we would have just done things differently.